sylligardos/sylligardos/README.md

-- 👋 Hi, I’m Emmanouil Sylligardos, a PhD student at ENS that has just started his journey and it kinda lost but stays cool.
+- 👋 Hi, I’m Emmanouil Sylligardos, a PhD student at ENS that has just started his journey and is kinda lost but stays cool.

 - 👀 I’m interested in ML for Time Series since life got me there :P